ARTFL-Project/PhiloLogic4/docs/database_loading.md

 `filtered_word_list` is a file containing all words that shouldn't be indexed.

 `sort_order` is a list of metadata fields which defines the order in which the parser will load and store files in the database.
 This affects the default order in which search results are returned.

+The remaining options are self-explanatory given the comments...

 So to use a load config file as an argument, you would run the following: